A tuning algorithm for a sliding mode controller of buildings with ATMD: Results and discussion

-Figure \ref{fig:7a} depicts the uncontrolled response $z_{2}(t)$ of the structure under the earthquake excitation, which indicates that its maximum magnitude is approximately 3.5 cm.
-On the other hand, Figures \ref{fig:8} (a), \ref{fig:8} (b), \ref{fig:9} (a), \ref{fig:9} (b) and \ref{fig:10} show, respectively, the signals $z_{1}(t)$, $z_{2}(t)$, $z_{3}(t)$, $z_{4}(t)$ and $u(t)$ produced by the LQR and the SMC.
-From these plots, it is possible to see that the maximum displacement $z_{2}(t)$ corresponding to the SMC, based on either PI $J_{z_{2}}$ or $J_{u}$, is smaller than that produced by the LQR controller.
-Moreover, the maximum peak of signals $u(t)$ and $z_{1}(t)$ corresponding to the SMC is slightly larger than the one generated by the LQR controller, but these signals are within the specified limits.
+Figure \ref{fig:7a} depicts the uncontrolled response $z_{2}(t)$ of the experimental structure under the earthquake excitation, which indicates that its maximum magnitude is approximately \SI{3.5}{\cm}.
+Figures \ref{fig:9}$-$\ref{fig:13} show, respectively, the signals $z_{1}(t)$, $z_{2}(t)$, $z_{3}(t)$, $z_{4}(t)$, and $u(t)$ produced by the LQR, OSMC, and the tuned SMC.
+From these plots, it is possible to see that the maximum displacement $z_{2}(t)$ corresponding to the SMC, based on either PI $J_{z_{2}}$ or $J_{u}$, is smaller than that produced by the LQR and OSMC.
+Moreover, the peak value of the signals $u(t)$ and $z_{1}(t)$ corresponding to the SMC is slightly larger than those generated by the LQR and OSMC, but these signals are within the specified limits.

-In addition, Table \ref{tab:rms_val} presents the RMS and maximum peak values of the signals $u(t)$ and $z_{i}$, $i=1,2,3,4$ corresponding to the SMC and LQR, during the period of $t=2$ to $t=6$ s.
-Note that the relations $\kappa_{i}/z_{i}^{rms}$, $i=1,2,3,u$, are between 2.15 to 4.54.
-This table indicates that the SMC and LQR allow attenuating more than three times the peak of the uncontrolled response of $z_{2}$.
-Moreover, the SMC that minimizes the PI $J_{z_{2}}$ produces the smaller RMS value of $z_{2}$, as expected.
-Note also, that the value $z_{2}^{rms}$ corresponding to the SMC based on the PI $J_{u}$ is smaller than that produced by the LQR, and their corresponding control efforts $u^{rms}$ are similar.
+In addition, Table \ref{tab:rms_val} presents the RMS and peak values of the signals $u(t)$ and $z_{i}$, $i=1,2,3,4$ corresponding to the SMC, LQR and OSMC, during the period of $t=2$ to $t=\SI{6}{\s}$.
+Note that the relations $\kappa_{i}/z_{i}^{\mathrm{rms}}$, $i=1,2,3,u$, are between 2.15 to 4.54.
+This table indicates that all the controllers allow attenuating more than three times the peak value of the uncontrolled response of $z_{2}$.
+Moreover, the results obtained with the LQR and the OSMC are similar to each other.
+This table also shows that the SMC that minimizes the PI $J_{z_{2}}$ provides the largest attenuation percentages $\mathcal{R}(z_{2}^{\mathrm{rms}})$ and $\mathcal{R}(z_{2}^{\mathrm{peak}})$ of $z_{2}$, as expected.
+On the other side, these percentages corresponding to the SMC based on the PI $J_{u}$, are larger than those calculated for the LQR and OSMC.
+In addition, the control efforts $u^{\mathrm{rms}}$ for SMC-$J_{u}$, LQR-$J_{\mathrm{LQR}}$, and OSMC-$J_{\mathrm{OSMC}}$ are similar.
 These results show that the SMC based on the Ackermann's formula and either of the PIs $J_{z_{2}}$ or $J_{u}$ has great potential for active structural control.